vl4ds/Documentation/smartapp-developers-guide/scheduling.rst

 Broadly speaking, there are a few different ways we might want to schedule something to happen:

-- Do something after a certain time amount from now.
+- Do something after a certain duration of time from now.
-- Do something once at certain time in the future.
+- Do something once at a certain time in the future.
 - Do something on a recurring schedule.

-We'll look at each scenario in detail, and what methods SmartThings makes available to address these requirements.
+We'll look at each scenario in detail, and at the methods SmartThings makes available to address these requirements.

 .. note::
-    When using the scheduler APIs, the schedule will be created using the time zone for the installed SmartApp's location.
+    When using the scheduler APIs, the schedule will be created using the time zone of the SmartApp's location.

 ----

-``runIn()`` - Schedule From Now
+Schedule From Now - ``runIn()``
 -------------------------------

-A SmartApp may want to take some action in a certain amount of time after some event has occurred.
+A SmartApp may want to take some action within a certain duration of time after some event has occurred.
 Consider a few examples:

-- When a door closes, turn a light off after two minutes.
+- Turn a light off two minutes after a door closes.
-- When everyone leaves, adjust the thermostat after ten minutes.
+- Adjust the thermostat ten minutes after everyone leaves.
 - If a door opens and is not shut after five minutes, send a notification.

-All these scenarios follow a common pattern: when a certain event happens, take some action after a given amount of time.
+All these scenarios follow a common pattern: when a certain event happens, take some action after a given duration of time.
 This can be accomplished this by using the :ref:`smartapp_run_in` method.

-``runIn()`` takes the number of seconds from now to execute, the method to execute, and a map of options (not required).
+The ``runIn()`` method executes a specified handler method after a given number of seconds have elapsed.

 .. code-block:: groovy
     :emphasize-lines: 3